History of Walter E. Heller and Alyce DeCosta

 *Permanent residents must submit Permanent Resident Card

 The College has a limited number of graduate assistantships available to full-time students each year.
 The assistantships provide a cash stipend and up to 18 semester hours of tuition annually.
-The duties of a graduate assistant may include research, advising, or other academic projects.
+The duties of a graduate assistant may include tutoring, research, advising, or other academic projects.
 Applications are available online or through Admission.

 The most frequent cause of poor academic performance is an overload of coursework.
 Graduate school is a substantial time commitment.
 Each student must plan to allow sufficient time to study and complete assignments and meet with teams, while still allowing for family, work, and other commitments.